danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-If the request above succeeds, the token will be saved in our api context, which
-makes it available to all future api requests.
+If the request above succeeds, the token will be saved in our API context, which makes it available to all future api requests.

 Now, let's (finally) retry some requests by creating a custom request retrier!
-Add
-this retrier code to the `Api/Alamofire` folder:
+Add this retrier code to the `Api/Alamofire` folder:

 ```swift
 import Alamofire